How Your Rear Wheel Hub Works

 Understanding how your rear hub works will save you time and effort when you perform your routine maintenance.

-Unlike the front hub, the rear has 3 bearings instead of just 2, and a bearing retainer that screws into the brake side of the hub.
+Unlike the front hub, the rear has three bearings instead of just 2, and a bearing retainer that screws into the brake side of the hub.

-There are 2 bearings on the sprocket side, and 1 bearing on the brake side.
+There are two bearings on the sprocket side and one bearing on the brake side.
 The double bearing on the sprocket side is needed to handle the torque from the engine.

 |Left Axle Spacer|

 |Left Outer Bearing|

 |Left Inner Bearing|